azaa1/k8s-cluster-terraform-aws/README.md

-# Kubernetes Cluster For Different Environments in AWS
+## Creating Kubernetes Cluster using Terraform For Different Environments in AWS
 <!--- -->

 ### Create Kubernetes Cluster for different Environments in AWS.